clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 If you would prefer to use a preconfigured |CL| VMware disk image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.

-Manually installing |CL| into a new VM provides you some additional flexibility in configuring during installation, for example: disk size, the number of partitions, bundles, etc.
+Manually installing |CL| into a new VM provides you some additional configuration flexibility during installation.
+For example: alternate disk sizes,
+number of partitions, pre-installed bundles, etc.

 If you would prefer to use a preconfigured |CL| VMware image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.